Controlled Foreign Company

 Direct interests are straightforward and are based on ownership or control percentages.
 Indirect interests are more complex and involve tracing interests through other foreign entities.

-Exceptions to Attribution
+Exceptions to attribution

 Not all control or ownership interests lead to income attribution.
 The tax authorities recognize that some individuals or entities may have de facto control without holding direct or indirect attribution interests.
 In such cases, income attribution rules may not apply.

-Changes in Residence and Attribution
+Changes in residence and attribution

 If a CFC changes its country of residence, the rules around income attribution may come into play.
 For instance, if a CFC moves from an unlisted country to a listed country or Australia, attribution to resident attributable taxpayers may occur.